CalianaFortin/CalianaFortin.github.io/essays/Building-a-Personal-Sandbox.md

   careerGoals: CareerGoal[];
 }`
 - `careerGoals` is the singleton instance of this class from the CareerGoalsCollection api
-- `CareerGoal[]` was an array which holds all of the career goals in the database.
+- `CareerGoal[]` is an array which holds all of the career goals in the database.

 One of the things I was a little confused by was the `React.FC` thing?
 I've never used this in any of my previous projects so I decided to look it up.
 According to this website https://fettblog.eu/typescript-react-why-i-dont-use-react-fc/ , since react was not written in Typescript a package from the community was provided called @types/react.
 FC is simply a generic type that is used to create function components.